-The 5 eyes countries then went on to add other “3rd party” countries to become part of their network.
-The Nine Eyes countries are referred to as the original Five Eyes countries plus these following new countries:
+The 5 Eyes countries then went on to add other “3rd party partner” countries to become part of their network.
+The 9 Eyes countries are referred to as the original 5 Eyes countries plus these following new countries:

 Once again, the UKUSA Agreement network was extended to fourteen countries.
 The official name of this group is SIGINT Seniors Europe (SSEUR) with the purpose of exchanging military signal intelligence among these countries – though, this group is commonly referred to as the Fourteen Eyes.
-The Fourteen Eyes consists of the Nine Eyes along with these additions:
+The 14 Eyes consists of the 9 Eyes along with these additions:

 Why not use a VPN provider in the Fourteen Eyes?